dylanburati/personal-site/src/pages/posts/puredata-compiler.md

-Since having a type system was so beneficial in writing this compiler, I think it would be nice to implement one for PureData, which often generates type errors like "signal outlet connect to nonsignal inlet".
+Since having a type system was so beneficial in writing this compiler, I think it would be nice to implement one for PureData, which often generates type errors like "signal outlet connected to nonsignal inlet".
 This would be difficult though, because the number of inlets or outlets an object has can change based on its text content.

 Support for more complex PureData elements could be added fairly easily - I only included the bare minimum because my Android app works with